simultaneous equation

 Simultaneous Equation- Meaning, Methods and Examples

-This article will give you a detailed illustration of simultaneous equation including the meaning, methods, examples and detailed steps for solving it.
-At the end of this article you will be able to solve simple and complex exercises involving simultaneous equation.
+This article will provide a detailed illustration of a simultaneous equation, including its meaning, methods, examples, and detailed steps for solving it.
+At the end of this article, you can solve simple and complex exercises involving simultaneous equations.

-Simultaneous equation is an equation wherein two or more equations in two or more unknown variables are to be solved at the same time and the values of the unknowns satisfy the equations.
+A simultaneous equation is an equation in which two or more equations involving two or more unknown variables are to be solved simultaneously, and the values of the unknowns satisfy the equations.

 Simultaneous equation can also be called simultaneous linear equations when all the equations are linear, that is, the power or index of the unknowns is 1.
 For example